- My Local

 Tom became an approved candidate with InFaith in June 2017.

 Tom’s wife, Caroline, is a gifted worship leader with a full-time ministry in local public schools, teaching English to children from multilingual households.
-The Hiscoxes have four adult children and two granddaughters, all of whom live in the Portland area.
+The Hiscoxes have four adult children, two granddaughters, and a friendly yellow Labrador retriever.